PixysOS/official_devices/.github/docs/adding_a_new_device.md

 3. The device trees should be made available to public repositories of PixysOS devices organization(s).
 4. The device trees should have all the commits with proper authorship and should be ready for random inspection.
 5. The device should be updated bi-weekly or monthly depending on the features update or monthly security releases.
+6. You must make use of all the opt-in features and device additions which can be found [here](opt-in_features.md).
+7. You should avoid making source changes through any scripts from device sources. and all the tracked repos must be from PixysOS ( contact core team members for exceptions)

 #### Adding the device details to devices.json ####
 The devices.json should be updated with all the needed informations as stated below.
 To get started open devices.json and fill up these keys accordingly.